reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-### Write Test Cases Independent
+### Write Test Cases Independently

-Don't expected test cases to be always executed in the same order!
+Don't expect test cases to be always executed in the same order!
 Write everything that belongs to our test case into
 the test method, so that a test case can be executed alone in our IDE or all together within our CI!

 This mistake often comes together with recycled mocks.
 At least now our alarm bell should ring, and it's time to
 reconsider our test case!
 Especially, if we need to call `reset()` in a test procedure, which is considered as code
 smell by Mockito.

-### Don't Mock Collections nor Values
+### Don't Mock Collections or Value Objects

-Mockito is a framework to mock objects with behaviour, that can be declared at the beginning of our test.
+Mockito is a framework to mock objects with behaviour that can be declared at the beginning of our test.
-It is common to have *Data Transfer Objects* so called DTOs.
-The intent of such an DTO is, as its name says, to
+It is common to have *Data Transfer Objects* (or DTOs).
+The intent of such a DTO is, as its name says, to
 transport data from a source to a destination.
 In order to retrieve this data from the object, we could declare
 the behaviour of each getter.
 Albeit this is possible, we should better use real values and set them to the DTO.
 The same rule applies for collections too, since they are container for values as well.